bilal-fazlani/commanddotnet/docs/V3/Extensibility/interceptors.md

 # Interceptor methods

 Interceptor methods will be executed for all commands and subcommands of a class.

-Interceptor methods can define options to be provided in the shell.
-Interceptors cannot define operands because they are positional and positional arguments are only applicable for the target command.
+They can define options but cannot define operands.
+This is because operands are positional and positional arguments are only applicable for the target command.

 Example: